jjjacky3/nflstats/README.md

 ## Introduction
 While LLMs are impressive, I often wonder how they can answer questions without access to specific knowledge.
 For instance, how do they tackle NFL-related inquiries?
 Can they intelligently search the web for answers?
 What if the data isn’t publicly available or is formatted as structured text rather than natural language?

 Interestingly, LLM agents can help address these challenges.
-This concept is based on the paper titled "ReAct: Synergizing Reasoning and Acting in Language Models."
-An LLM agent can reason through your prompts and suggest actions, such as querying a dataset, to tackle the problem.
+This concept is based on the paper titled "[ReAct: Synergizing Reasoning and Acting in Language Models](https://research.google/blog/react-synergizing-reasoning-and-acting-in-language-models/)" An LLM agent can reason through your prompts and suggest actions, such as querying a dataset, to tackle the problem.
 The agent also has memory capabilities to support sequential reasoning.

 This project is a very simple chatbot using LangChain's CSV agent with OpenAI's ChatGPT LLM to answer questions about NFL games.
 The agent leverages the LLM to understand the questions and generates a sequence of data queries against the NFL play-by-play data in the CSV files, enabling it to provide accurate answers.